SameerAlam567/SameerAlam567/README.md

 * ✍🏽 I’m currently a student at Rowan University majoring in Computing and Informatics with a concentration in Cyber Security!

-* 🧑🏽‍🔧 I mainly dabble in Front-End Development but also have experience in Full Stack, IT, Database, UI/UX, and even Game Development!
+* 🧑🏽‍🔧 I mainly focus on Front-End Development but also have experience in Full Stack, IT, Database, UI/UX, and even Game Development!

 * 👨🏽‍💻 Coding Languages Programs I have experience with: Java, Javascript, C++, HTML, CSS, PHP, and Bash/Shell/PowerShell.